GeminiAd/weather-dashboard/README.md

 ## Key Features

-- See the time, current weather and five-day forecast for anywhere in the world.
+- See the current time, current weather and five-day forecast for anywhere in the world.
 - Boasts a responsive design - it looks great on desktop, tablet, and mobile.
 - Closeable city buttons, so you can remove a city that you dont want to see anymore.
 - Draggable city buttons, so you can put the city whose weather you care about the most on the top of the list so it displays automatically.